gyhou/apple/README.md

 # Analyzing Apple iTunes App Reviews

-- Extract iOS app reviews through official API and transforming the data into a CSV file
+- Extracted iOS app reviews through the official API and transform the data into a CSV file
-- Demonstrate how to load data into MongoDB (NoSQL), PostgreSQL, and AWS RDS
+- Demonstrated how to load data into MongoDB (NoSQL), PostgreSQL, and AWS RDS
-- Present analysis and insights through creation of interactive scattertext visualization
+- Presented analysis and insights through the creation of interactive scattertext visualization.

 [Data Visualization through Scattertext](http://gyhou.com/iTunes-RV-App-Reviews-Scattertext.html)